dhananjaya-poojari/Interview-Preparation/Interview Experience/README.md

 services.AddTransient<IGuidGenerator, GuidGenerator>();
 ```
 3. Scoped <br />
+Within a single request, the same instance will be used wherever it is injected.
+However, once the request ends, those instances will be disposed of.
 A single instance of a resource is shared within a specific scope, such as an HTTP request.
 Scoped services are good for maintaining state or sharing data within a single request.
 ```
 services.AddScoped<IAuthService,AuthService>();